delta-io/delta/flink/README.md

 ## Local Development & Testing

-- Before local debugging of `flink-connector` tests in IntelliJ, run all `flink-connectors` tests using SBT.
+- Before local debugging of `flink` tests in IntelliJ, run all `flink` tests using SBT.
 It will generate `Meta.java` object under your target directory that is providing the connector with correct version of the connector.